nhv96/data-structures/README.md

 A trie tree or prefix tree implementation using Go.

-Current implementation only support string data as value and variable-length string as key.
+Current implementation only supports int data as value and variable-length string as key.